edwardgerhold/syntaxjs/README.md

 in.
 It´s not exactly the same.
 You see the /* 3 */ comment being on the wrong line ?
 And /* 6 */?
 It´s the lineterminator between the statements that´s
 added automatically?
 Is there one added?
 Or is it, the captured lineTerminator?
-Well, then this codegenerator may no longer use the nl() function if extras are turned on.
+Well, then this codegenerator may no longer use the nl() function or tabs(indent) if extras are turned on.

 ```js